shivammathur/setup-php/README.md

 On all supported OS/Platforms the following PHP versions can be set up as per the runner.

-- PHP 5.3 to PHP 8.4 on GitHub-hosted runners.
+- PHP 5.3 to PHP 8.4 on GitHub-hosted runners, except for macOS ARM64 runners (macos-14).
+- PHP 5.6 to PHP 8.4 on GitHub-hosted macOS ARM64 runners (macos-14).
 - PHP 5.6 to PHP 8.4 on self-hosted runners.

 | PHP Version | Stability | Release Support       | Runner Support                 |